CycloneDX/transparency-exchange-api/tea-collection/tea-collection.md

 The TEA collection is normally created by the TEA application server at publication time of artifacts.

+If there are any updates of artifacts within a collection for the same version of a product, then a new TEA Collection object is created and signed.
+This update will have the same UUID, but a new version number.
+A reason for the update will have to be provided.
+This shall only be used to correct mistakes, spelling errors and similar things.
+If the product is modified, that is a new product version and that should generate a new collection object with a new UUID and updated metadata.

 ## Collection object

 The TEA Collection object has the following parts